mohamedirfansh/Airbnb-Data-Science-Project/README.md

 ![Seattle](seattle.jpg)

-**What are the factors and features of a listing that make an Airbnb listing in Seattle more expensive?**

 __Here is a quick summary of the project.
-The full project with all analysis and findings can be viewed [here](URL!).
+The full project with all analysis and findings can be viewed [here](URL!).__
+---

+### What are the factors and features of a listing that make an Airbnb listing in Seattle more expensive?

 That is the question this project aims to answer.
 We start of by collecting data of listings from [Kaggle](https://www.kaggle.com/airbnb/seattle).
 Then, we clean the data to a preferred format for data analysis.
 We then do Exploratory Analysis on the data by focusing on 3 sub-problems:

 1. What are the features/facilities/ammenities of a property that affect its price?